C++ Program For Octal To Decimal Conversion - C++ Programming Tutorial

 Program:

-Here's a simple C++ program to convert an octal number to its decimal equivalent:
+Here is a basic C++ code snippet that converts an octal number into its decimal equivalent:

 Example